 Then we use image recognition models (a subfield of machine learning) to understand product images that are given to us by our customers in PIM files that are typically extracted from customer’s Product Information Management (PIM) system.
 We cross-reference the automatically generated tags of these images with the pre-indexed product tags our ANN contain.
 If a match is found, then this product’s pre-profiled attributes are pulled for usage; otherwise, the nonexistent product is flagged, and new attributes/profile is fetched.

 Dr. Sameh Abdalla is the CTO of Intouch.com.
-Previous to that he worked for five years at the University College Dublin (UCD) in which he lectured and researched the fields of Robotics, Data Mining and Digital Forensics.
+Previously, Sameh worked at the University College Dublin (UCD) in which he lectured and researched the fields of Robotics, Data Mining and Digital Forensics.
 He also served and collaborated on several teaching and research missions to NSBM Colombo in Sri Lanka and Fuzhou University in China.
-Earlier to that he worked for Lille University of Science and Technology where he collaborated with the Hamburg-based company Artificial Solutions to innovate in the literature of reactive and proactive Chatbots.
-Dr. Sameh has also worked for Orascom Telecom in the Middle-East and Asia (now Orange Telecom), and the R&D division of SIEMENS Communications in Milano, Italy.
+Earlier to that he worked for Lille University of Science and Technology (France) where he collaborated with the Hamburg-based company Artificial Solutions to innovate in the literature of reactive and proactive consumer facing software agents.
+Dr. Sameh has also worked for Orascom Telecom in the Middle-East (now Orange Telecom), and the R&D division of SIEMENS Communications in Milano, Italy.
 Dr. Sameh finished his PhD in Distributed Artificial Intelligence (DAI) from Trento University, Italy.
 Earlier he completed his joint Master’s of Management in Networked Economy from the Catholic University of Milano, Italy and UC Berkeley, USA.
-He earned his B.Sc in Computer Science from the Modern Academy for Computer Technologies in Cairo, Egypt.
+He earned his B.Sc in Computer Science from the Modern University for Computer Technologies in Cairo, Egypt.